KianMun/bioprograms/README.md

 # matching2DNAstrings
 To determine if 2 DNA strings are an exact match

+# readFastq
+Read fastq files and get sequences and quality scores

 # reverseComplement
 Generate reverse complement from a DNA string